rwrobe/ubuntu-web-dev-like-a-pro/README.md

 * `curl -s https://raw.githubusercontent.com/iJackUA/ubuntu-web-dev-like-a-pro/master/run.sh | bash /dev/stdin prepare`
 * **Check the `main.yml` file to see what will be installed.
 Check/modify version numbers and included roles**
 * **Check the `roles/web_dev_essential/var.yml` file to verify what distribution of Docker CE to install**
-* `sudo ./run.sh prepare {your_username}` to install Ansible and Git and create the Ansible host entries
+* `sudo ./run.sh prepare {your_username}` to install Ansible and Git and create the Ansible host entries (which is why you're su in this step).
-* `sudo ./run.sh install` to begin installation
+* `./run.sh install` to begin installation

 ## Notice!
 Nothing is guaranteed!
 Use it on your own risk!